 This is due to the additional R&D and manufacturing costs as the circuitries are different.
 This price difference is dictated by the manufacturer.

-Does this flash support TTL in the Nikon Z, Canon M, Canon EOS R mirrorless systems?
+Does this flash support TTL in the mirrorless versions of the respective camera systems?

 Meike MK-MT24 Review – Wireless Macro Twin Flash Comparison with Nikon R1C1